gregjwild/gregjw-site/pages/posts/obligatory-about-my-blogs-stack-post.md

 date: "2019-09-22"
 updated: "2020-11-15"
 status: "published"
+summary: "I originally wrote the site in Gatsby.
+Plot-twist!
+It's now using Next.js instead."
 ---
-**Update**: This article is a historical artifact.
-I originally wrote the site in Gatsby, and instead decided to switch over to Next.js instead.
-Perhaps I shall blog about this in the future :)

 I seriously considered building this in pure HTML & CSS.
 Blogs should only ever be as complicated as they need to be.
 Requirements are simple:

 For the reader: